1.- It’s Free

 3.- It’s Beautiful

 Ok, you probably already knew that one.
-But it can’t go unmentioned that Norway has some of the most stunning scenery on the planet, and no matter where you live in the country you’re never far from breathtaking views of nature.
+But it can’t go unmentioned that Norway has some of the most stunning scenery on the planet.
+No matter where you live in the country you’re never far from breathtaking views of nature.

 4.- It’s a $100 Round Trip Flight Away from Almost Anywhere in Europe